LorenzoRD2003/understanding-zk-regex/docs/structures.md

 # Structures
 All this structures derive the traits `Debug` and `Clone`.
 Besides, they are all serializable (using the `serde` crate) except from the structures that have the prefix `Info`.

-In general, every `Map` and `Set` are implemented as `BTreeMap` and `BTreeSet`, while every `Deque` is implemented as `VecDeque`, but for simplicity of functionalities we will write them as the basic names in this document.
+In general, every `Map` and `Set` are implemented as `BTreeMap` and `BTreeSet`, while every `Deque` is implemented as `VecDeque`, but for simplicity of functionalities we will refer to them as the basic names in this document.

-## Estructura principal
+## Main structure
 ```rust
 pub struct RegexAndDFA {
   pub regex_pattern: String,